Recovering multiple projects

 Configure the recovery destination settings, depending on where the backup will be restored.

-2. In Restore settings, set custom names for all repositories in the project or add a suffix to the original repository names.
+2. In Restore settings, you can set custom names for all projects and repositories in the project, or add a suffix to their original names.

 triangle-exclamation